rubberduck-vba/Rubberduck/README.md

 ![Module "ThisWorkbook" didn't parse correctly](https://cloud.githubusercontent.com/assets/5751684/21708276/e8f67e50-d3a4-11e6-8c1d-e84d4e9ccce6.png)

 You'll find the *Code Explorer* under the *Navigate* menu.
-It's Rubberduck's enhanced *Project Explorer*, and the Ctrl+R hotkey can be hijacked to display it instead of the VBE's under-featured tree.
+By default the Ctrl+R hotkey to display it instead of the VBE's own *Project Explorer*.
+The treeview lists not only modules, but also every single one of their members, with their signatures if you want.
+And you can make it arrange your modules into folders, simply by adding a `@Folder("Parent.Child")` annotation/comment to your modules:

 ![Code Explorer toolwindow](https://cloud.githubusercontent.com/assets/5751684/21708614/90335a46-d3a8-11e6-9e76-61cc3f566c7a.png)

-The treeview lists not only modules, but also every single one of their members, with their signatures if you want.
-And you can make it arrange your modules into folders, simply by adding a `@Folder("Parent.Child")` annotation/comment to your modules.

-The *inspection results* toolwindow can be displayed by pressing Ctrl+Shit+i (default hotkey), and allows you to double-click to navigate all potential issues that Rubberduck found in your code.
+The *inspection results* toolwindow can be displayed by pressing Ctrl+Shift+i (default hotkey), and allows you to double-click to navigate all potential issues that Rubberduck found in your code.

 ![inspection results](https://cloud.githubusercontent.com/assets/5751684/21708911/d0c47bc4-d3aa-11e6-88f2-b0c9fcfda7ed.png)

-Rubberduck also features a port of the popular 32-bit VBE add-in "Smart Indenter", so you can turn this:
+Rubberduck also features a port of the popular "Smart Indenter" add-in (now supports 64-bit hosts, and with a few bugfixes on top of that!), so you can turn this:

 ````vb
 Sub DoSomething()